 Android is also getting two big accessibility tools, Camera Switches and Project Activate.
 The first lets you use the front-facing camera to navigate around your phone, while the latter option turns facial gestures into triggers for commonly used tasks on your device.

-The Google TV app is getting a virtual remote for your devices, and a Quick Tile for the notification shade, which behaves similarly to the Apple TV widget on iOS devices.
-Google Assistant is also getting a Reminders hub, so you can call up a full list of all of your reminders, without having to remember the name for each.
+The Google TV app is getting a virtual remote for your devices, and a Quick Tile for the notification shade, which behaves similarly to the

 Google is adding the accessibility features this week, with the rest of the new features coming in the next few weeks.

 - The best new features in iOS 15 and iPadOS 15